mkulemeka/entertainment-web-app/README.md

 ### Continued development

 - Planning on implementing a TMDb API to fetch shows
-- Plan to use Cloud Firestore to store bookmarked shows for authenticated users
 - Continued development to make it a fullstack application.

 ### Useful resources

 - [Firebase Auth](https://firebase.google.com/docs/auth) - This helped me learn how to use Firebase's authentication service.
+-[Cloud Firestore](https://firebase.google.com/docs/firestore) - This helped me learn how to use Firebase's cloud storage.
+It allowed me to no longer local data in the app.
+Bookmarked data is no longer stored locally on the browser.
 - [React Router](https://reactrouter.com/en/main) - Docs for React Router.

 ## Author